Amazon Prime Day 2021: Best hard drive, SSD, SD card storage deals

 This little drive, available only at Best Buy, puts 5TB of storage in your bag.
 It'll work with Windows or Mac (you'll need to reformat for MacOS, which is a snap to do) and draws power from your computer so you don't have to worry about an extra power adapter.
 It just uses one USB 3.0 cable for power and data transfers.
 WD also includes backup software and utilities to configure, manage and diagnose the drive.

-A great option to reliably speed up your desktop or laptop performance or you can put it in an enclosure and use it as an external drive.
-Samsung includes software to make transferring your files from an old drive to this new speedy SSD a snap as well as utilities to help manage the drive.
+A great option to reliably speed up your desktop or laptop performance, or you can put it in an enclosure and use it as an external drive.
+Samsung includes software to make transferring your files from an old drive to this new speedy SSD a snap, as well as utilities to help manage the drive.
+Samsung has its 1TB, 2TB, 4TB and 8TB capacities of the SSD discounted, but the highest percentage off -- and its lowest price ever -- is the 1TB.
+Samsung also has the higher-performance version of this drive, the 870 EVO, available for $110 -- $20 off its regular price.

-SanDisk updated its pocket-size rugged external drive with a faster NVMe solid-state drive that about twice the speed of the last-gen version.
-The enclosure gives the drive drop protection as well as dust and water and shock resistance.
-This is the lowest price we've seen it at.

 PC games aren't getting any smaller, so you might as well pick up an extra terabyte or four when the prices are good.
 Slot this 3.5-inch SATA III hard drive into your desktop and you're good to go.
 It's not as fast as an SSD, but it is a 7,200rpm drive, which is fast enough for gaming and other tasks like video editing that are better with faster drive speeds.

+This microSD card is fast enough for phone and tablet storage and for use in an action cam or drone for UHD video capture.
+This is only $1 more than its low back on Black Friday last year.

 SK Hynix's Gold P31 500GB PCIe NVMe Gen3 M.2 2280 internal SSDs are the world's first 128-layer NAND flash-based consumer SSDs, making them fast enough for gaming, video editing and other demanding applications.
-At about $64 after you apply a 15% off coupon on the product page, it's just $4 more than its all-time low of $60.
+The 1TB size is at its lowest price ever at $108.
+The 500GB size is also discounted at about $64 after you apply a 15% off coupon on the product page -- just $4 more than its all-time low of $60.
 If you need a 2.5-inch SSD, the company's 1TB Gold S31 SATA III SSD also has a 15% off coupon on it, bringing the price down from $105 to $89.
+The 500GB is on sale also for a little under $46.

 Here's another SSD option to put in your PC.
 It's a SATA III drive and supports similar transfer speeds to the Samsung 870.
 And with 2TB of storage, you're likely giving yourself a boost in capacity and performance.